 How quickly can I get a secured bad credit loan?

-Some lenders inform you of your application’s status almost immediately after you submit your application.
-While some lenders can give you access to funds on the same day or by the next business day after approval, you could have to wait longer for others.
+While some lenders can give you access to funds on the same day or the next business day after approval, you could have to wait longer for others.
 If you require funds quickly, ensure that the lender with which you apply offers a same- or next-day turnaround.

-How can I apply for such a loan?
+How can I apply for a secured bad credit loan?

 You can apply for one of these loans online.
 Lenders also give you the option of applying over the phone and in-store when physical locations are available.